AgronomicForecastingLab/CountyCalibration/README.md

 #### 4) Using the calibrated parameters to run SDA over a county

-#### Before running any large simulation, one needs to double check few different things.
+#### Before running any large simulations, one needs to double check few different things:
 1)Each pixel needs to follow it's common rotation extracted from CDL.
 2) Each pixel needs to have correct values for calibrated crop parameters and planting date